Fraud Division's History

 Today's Fraud Division has its roots in the California State Bureau of Fraudulent Claims which was established in 1979.
 When the Bureau first opened its doors in May of that year, it had three offices (Sacramento, San Francisco, and Los Angeles) and was staffed with only a chief and five investigators.
 In 1980, Bureau of Fraudulent Claims Investigators became sworn peace officers under Section 830.3 of the California Penal Code.
 In 1988, the Bureau grew within the Department of Insurance and was reclassified as the Fraud Division.

 Unlike most California state agencies whose budgets are derived from the general fund, the Fraud Division's funding is primarily secured from assessments on insurance policies issued in the State.
 For example, in January 1988, the Automobile Insurance Claim Act was enacted to procure a $1 assessment from every auto insurance policy issued to fund Auto Insurance Fraud investigations.
 In 1991, State Senate Bill 1218 assigned the Fraud Division with the task of conducting criminal investigations involving Workers' Compensation Insurance Fraud.

 In 1991 we also saw the swearing in of John Garamendi as the first elected official to hold the position of Insurance Commissioner.

 Fiscal year 2004-05 saw the creation of the Healthcare and Disability Insurance Fraud Program which focuses on the suspected billions of dollars lost due to health care fraudulent activity.
 During fiscal year 2014-15, the Fraud Division identified and reported 501 SFCs, assigned 91 new cases, and made 15 arrests and 21 referrals to prosecuting authorities.
-Potential loss amounted to $27,635,234.
+Potential loss amounted to $54,221,430.